 Spirality is defined as the angle made between the wales and a line drawn perpendicular to the courses.
-Positive or Z spirality indicates that the wale line is displaced to the right, or clockwise.
-It is caused by the use of Z twist yarns.
-Negative or S spirality has the wales displaced to the left or anti-clockwise and results from the use of S twist yarns.
+Positive spirality, or "Z" spirality indicates that the wale line is displaced to the right, or clockwise.
+It is caused by the use of "Z" twist yarns.
+Negative, or "S" spirality has the wales displaced to the left or anti-clockwise and results from the use of "S" twist yarns.

-This distortion is most noticeable in plain single jersey fabrics and is a source of problems in finishing, in garment making, and in garment appearance.
+This distortion is most noticeable in Plain Jersey fabrics and is a source of problems in finishing, in garment making, and in garment appearance.
 Spirality usually appears only after a garment has been laundered.
-This is because the finisher will attempt to deliver the fabric more or less straight.
+This is because the finisher will attempt to deliver the fabric more or less straight, i.e. with the wales running parallel to the fabric width.
 Therefore, to judge the performance of a given fabric, it is necessary to measure the spiral angle in the Reference State.
-We have studied, and are continuing to study the causes and the extent of spirality in a range of single jersey fabrics with the ultimate objective of providing prediction model equations for future versions of STARFISH.